 Shield Security PRO facilitates these audits by providing detailed reports on your website’s security status, highlighting potential weaknesses and enabling you to take corrective actions promptly.

-Your best defense against these attacks involves ensuring all user inputs are rigorously vetted through input validation, keeping your WordPress core, themes, and plugins up-to-date with regular updates, and blocking bad bots that probe your site for weaknesses.
+Your best defence against these attacks involves ensuring all user inputs are rigorously vetted through input validation, keeping your WordPress core, themes, and plugins up-to-date with regular updates, and blocking bad bots that probe your site for weaknesses.